lumigo-io/opentelemetry-python-distro/README.md

 * `LUMIGO_DEBUG=TRUE`: Enables debug logging
 * `LUMIGO_DEBUG_SPANDUMP`: path to a local file where to write a local copy of the spans that will be sent to Lumigo; this option handy for local testing but **should not be used in production** unless you are instructed to do so by Lumigo support.
 * `LUMIGO_SECRET_MASKING_REGEX=["regex1", "regex2"]`: Prevents Lumigo from sending keys that match the supplied regular expressions.
 All regular expressions are case-insensitive.
 By default, Lumigo applies the following regular expressions: `[".*pass.*", ".*key.*", ".*secret.*", ".*credential.*", ".*passphrase.*"]`.
+* `LUMIGO_SKIP_COMPATIBILITY_CHECKS=FALSE`: The Lumigo OpenTelemetry Distro for Python has strong compatibility checks built-in, see the [Compatibility checks](#compatibility-checks) section; this setting suppresses those checks.
+It is not advised to be used in production, as trying to instrument untested (or tested and found incompatible) versions of packages may endanger the application.
 * `LUMIGO_SWITCH_OFF=TRUE`: This option disables the Lumigo OpenTelemetry distro entirely; no instrumentation will be injected, no tracing data will be collected.

 ## Supported runtimes